katmore/randapi/README.txt

-RandAPI is a RESTful web service that generates random numbers strings bytes.
+RandAPI is a RESTful web service that generates random integers, strings, or bytes.
 It is free software.

 License: